Children & Families

 - No teen, ages 15-17, in Cobb County will become pregnant.

-These goals are achieved through the work of the Collaborative members under the various CCC committees and councils.
+These goals are achieved through the work of the Collaborative members under the various Cobb Collaborative committees and councils.

 The Policy Council for Children & Families is Chaired by Carol Fey, Executive Director for Communities In Schools of Marietta/Cobb County Inc.

-It meets at 8:30 am at MUST Ministries, 1407 Cobb Parkway, Marietta, GA.
-Please check calendar for scheduled meeting date.
+It meets bi-monthly at 8:30 am at MUST Ministries, 1407 Cobb Parkway, Marietta, GA.
+Please check calendar for scheduled meeting dates.